 “Um…” I read the sign: “Oh, they’re Chinese Goyals.
 They look a bit like…”

 “CLIMBING FRAME!!” screamed Ella, as she started running toward the play area.

 Temporarily resigned, I sat and watched her for a few minutes on the climbing frame, trying to compose some music in my head.
-The part of my brain that processes musical ideas and remembers them was continually being interrupted by the part of my brain that processes the fact that I’d just paid over £30 for Ella to clamber up a climbing frame and hurl herself down a slide, over and over again – an activity that can be done in the park, for free, within 5 minutes walk from our house.
+The part of my brain that processes musical ideas and remembers them was continually being interrupted by the part of my brain that processes the fact that I’d just paid over £30 for Ella to clamber up a climbing frame and hurl herself down a slide, over and over again – an activity that can be done for free within a 5 minute walk from our house.